-- Q. Cao et al. presented a work on web server log analysis for intrusion detection and server load reduction.
-The use of two-level AI model allowed them to increase the efficiency of their detection system.
-In this approach, the use of decision trees structures the log data [5]. - W. Li considers that logs are a complement to the software-testing phase.
-Since the time allocated to testing is insufficient, he presents a failure diagnosis strategy based on the use of an AI model [6].
+Q. Cao et al. presented a work on web server log analysis for intrusion detection and server load reduction.
+The use of twolevel AI model allowed them to increase the efficiency of their detection system.
+In this approach, the use of decision trees structures the log data [6].

+W. Li considers that logs are a complement to the softwaretesting phase.
+Since the time allocated to testing is insufficient, he presents a failure diagnosis strategy based on the use of an AI model [7].
 He provides a comparative study between several models.

-There is a large body of work on network log analysis for various protocols including HTTP [7] or data-centric protocols such as Named Domain Networking (NDN) [8].
+There is a large body of work on network log analysis for various protocols including HTTP [8] or data-centric protocols such as Named Domain Networking (NDN) [9].
 In all cases, the strategy is based on formatted messages where part of the information is filtered and then submitted to a model for prediction.
+Once again, the nature of the persistence system is not highlighted because the constraints of volume and data rate are not important.